mwhesse/whisper-assistant-vscode/README.md

 - Cross-platform audio recording with SoX (default) or custom recording commands
 - Multiple API options: Local Docker, OpenAI, or Groq
 - Configurable recording tools (ffmpeg, arecord, etc.) for advanced users
-- Optimized for integration with AI coding assistants like Cursor
+- Optimized for integration with AI coding assistants like KiloCode or any other VS Code based AI agent extension for VS Code

-WhisperX Assistant can also be integrated with other powerful AI tools, such as Chat GPT-4 or [Cursor](https://www.cursor.so/), to create a dynamic, AI-driven development environment.
+WhisperX Assistant can also be integrated with other powerful AI tools, such as Claude Code or KiloCode or any other VS Code based AI agent extension for VS Code, to create a dynamic, AI-driven development environment.

 ## Table of Contents